The tradition of concert bands at Iowa State University goes back over 100 years!

 On campus, the Wind Ensemble presents approximately six concerts each year, performing in Martha-Ellen Tye Recital Hall and C. Y. Stephens Auditorium, one of the finest performance halls in the world.

 Off campus, the Wind Ensemble has performed in Minneapolis' Orchestra Hall and in Chicago's Orchestra Hall at Symphony Center.
-The Wind Ensemble has had tours to Europe in 2011, 2007, 2005, 2003 with stops in Vienna, Prague, Salzburg, Paris, Ulm, Rothenburg, Brussels, Munich and Stuttgart.
+Since 2003, the Wind Ensemble has had six tours to Europe, with visits to London, Amsterdam, Bruges, Vienna, Prague, Salzburg, Paris, Ulm, Rothenburg, Brussels, Munich, and Stuttgart.

-Their most recent tour in May, 2011 included stops in Vienna, Salzburg, Eisenstadt, Rothenburg and Augsburg.
+Their most recent tour in May, 2015 included stops in Rome, Florence, Venice, Salzburg and Rothenburg.

-The Wind Ensemble has performed for the College Band Directors National Association North Division convention, and has performed numerous times for the Iowa Bandmasters Association convention, most recently in May, 2009.
+The Wind Ensemble will host and perform for the 2016 College Band Directors National Association North Central Division convention.
+Under the direction of Michael Golemo, they have performed four times at the Iowa Bandmasters Association convention, most recently in 2014.

 The Wind Ensemble is conducted by Michael Golemo, Director of Bands.